touche-webis-de/touche-code/clef23/image-retrieval-for-arguments/baseline-pyterrier/README.md

 ## Prerequisities:

 You need to [install docker](https://docs.docker.com/get-docker/) on your machine.
+Please also install `tira` using `pip3 install tira`.

 ## Run a Jupyter Notebook locally for Development